BYU-Hydroinformatics/gwdm/docs/source/installation.rst

 .. image:: images_install/portainer_setup.png

 After the installation, Portainer should show up on Docker.
-Follow the steps below and make sure all the containers are healthy and running (you may have to start the new tethys containers with the "Start" button).
+Follow the steps below and make sure all the containers are healthy and running (you may have to start the new Tethys containers with the "Start" button).

 .. image:: images_install/pass_thredds.png